Eddie B and the Americans at the 1984 L.A. Olympics – VeloNews.com

 In reality, Borysewicz was one of the most positive forces in American cycling, argues Mark Johnson in “Spitting in the Soup: Inside the Dirty Game of Doping in Sports.”
 Men like Greg LeMond, Davis Phinney, Ron Kiefel, and many others would likely have never accomplished what they did without him.
 His emphasis on incremental improvements preceded Team Sky’s marginal gains campaign by decades.

 Furthermore, blood doping was not an issue in 1984.
 (It wasn’t even called doping at the time.)
-Neither the UCI nor the Inter- national Olympic Committee considered the practice illegal.
-In the early 1980s, the United States Olympic Committee treated blood doping—sometimes called “blood packing”— as a medically acceptable practice.
+Neither the UCI nor the International Olympic Committee (IOC) considered the practice illegal.
+In the early 1980s, the United States Olympic Committee treated homologous blood doping—sometimes called “blood packing”— as a medically acceptable practice.
 Several medical journals praised the method.

 Under the authority of U.S. Cycling Federation physiologist Ed Burke, the decision was made to transfuse riders, if they so chose.
 Some did, others did not once the practice was explained to them.